RavensbourneWebMedia/creativecollaboration/sessions/01/README.md

 **Peer learning**: [one of the most effective ways](http://visible-learning.org/hattie-ranking-influences-effect-sizes-learning-achievement/hattie-ranking-teaching-effects/) to learn something is to teach it to someone else.
 During this unit you'll be sharing your skills and knowledge in class, leading mini-tutorials and moderating debates.
 Starting with [your homework for next week](#peer-learning-research)!

+Please make a 5-10 presentation with prepared questions for the class.

 Who | What
 --- | -----------